Skip to content

 6. Continue the process for 32767, 49150, and 65535 bits output.

 7. Plot a graph of bits (y-axis) vs volts (x-axis) and fit a line to the data.
 The data should be a very close fit.
-NOTE: We have provided a Google Sheet that you may copy and use for performing the fit.
+NOTE: We have provided a Google Sheet This documentation covers part number HERE that you may copy and use for performing the fit.

 8. Issue the SETDACCAL XX.XXX XX.XXX command with the first set of X being replaced by the slope of the best fit line and the second the intercept.
 We recommend setting these to 3 decimal places.